Mitiq: A software package for error mitigation on noisy quantum computers: Conclusion

 \section{Conclusion}

-We have introduced a fully open-source library for quantum error mitigation using zero-noise extrapolation.
-Our library can interface with multiple quantum programming libraries --- in particular Cirq, Qiskit, and pyQuil --- and arbitrary quantum processors (real or simulated) available to the user.
-In this paper, we have demonstrated improved quantum computation using zero-noise extrapolation on two benchmarks.
-We then discussed the library in detail, demonstrating through code examples the noise scaling methods and inference techniques in the zero-noise extrapolation module.
+We have introduced a fully open-source library for quantum error mitigation on near-term quantum computers.
+Our library can interface with multiple quantum programming libraries --- in particular Cirq, Qiskit, pyQuil, and Braket --- and arbitrary quantum processors (real or simulated) available to the user.
+In this paper, we presented experimental and numerical examples demonstrating how error mitigation can enhance the results of a noisy quantum computation.
+We then discussed the library in detail, focusing on the specific modules of Mitiq associated to different error mitigation techniques: zero-noise extrapolation, probabilistic error cancellation and Clifford data regression.
 After mentioning additional software information including support and contribution guidelines, we discussed how the error mitigation techniques in our library relate to other error mitigation techniques as well as quantum error correction, quantum optimal control, and the theory of open quantum systems.

 In future work, we plan to incorporate additional error mitigation techniques into the library and to expand the set of benchmarks to better understand when quantum error mitigation is beneficial.
-Work can also be done to improve the zero-noise extrapolation module, for example by implementing different noise-scaling methods or inference techniques.
+Work can also be done to improve the existing modules, for example by implementing different noise-scaling methods, inference techniques, or new error cancellation protocols.
 One candidate noise-scaling method is pulse stretching which will be possible when pulse-level access to quantum hardware becomes available through more cloud services~\cite{Alexander_2020_QST}.
 A high-level road map for future development which includes more information on these ideas as well as other ideas can be found on the \href{https://github.com/unitaryfund/mitiq/wiki}{Mitiq Wiki}.